LINKS-ERC/Fossil-Fuel-Climate-Policy/README.md

 # ClimatePolicyFossilFuels
-This the code for the paper: "Climate policy does not discourage oil and gas investments and leads to investment leakage dynamics"
+This folder contains the code and materials for the paper: "Climate policy does not discourage oil and gas investments and leads to investment leakage dynamics"

 #Authors: Francesca Larosa, Figo Lau and Nadia Ameli
 #